JoramM/spigot-docker/README.md

 ```
 docker build -t minecraft .
 ```
 4. If you just want to run a new minecraft server, continue with step 5.
 If you want to use your existing server, copy all files of your existing server directory (with the files like `server.properties`, `ops.json`, ... and the world folders) to the `server-data` folder.
+Make sure the `server-ip` setting in `server.properties` is empty (`server-ip=`) because the Docker container has to use his own IP.

 5. Run the container (line 1: `interactive` mode, line 2: `detached` mode)
 ```